 Energy dispersive spectroscopy, enrichment factors

 To determine the elemental composition of calcined eggshell (control and dye adsorbed), energy-dispersive X-ray spectroscopy was performed where the dye-adsorbed biomass was in a 2 g/L solution.
 The table below shows (Table 6) that there were two main elements in the control sample, Ca and O – since calcined eggshells composition is CaO – and in small percentage N, Mg, C, and Pb.
-Gold was also present, but is not listed in the table because of its small value (it was attached to the specimen in vacuum to increase conductivity.
+Gold was also present, but is not listed in the table because of its small value (it was attached to the specimen in vacuum to increase conductivity).
 After adsorption, the amount of C and the amount of N increased by more than 500%, which is typically derived from the dye, being an azo dye.

 Table 6.
 Results of EDX analyses